TanvirOnGH/scriptorium/readme.md

 - [statix](https://github.com/nerdypepper/statix) - lints and suggestions for the nix.
 Able to highlight anti-patterns in Nix code and fix them.

 - [deadnix](https://github.com/astro/deadnix) -  Scan Nix files for dead code.
 Able to automatically remove unused code.

+## Notable mentions

+- [magika](https://github.com/google/magika) - A novel AI powered file type detection tool that relies on the recent advance of deep learning to provide accurate detection.